aigdonia/simple-js-dom-inspector/README.md

 By default, it…

-• styles hovered elements,
+- styles hovered elements
-• logs the clicked element to the console,
+- logs the clicked element to the console
-• cancels on Escape key,
+- cancels on Escape key

 …though it's fully configurable via its `options` parameter.